Crystal Symphony accidents and incidents

 On March 16, 2003, the cruise ship was accused of water pollution for illegally dumping its wastewater into the MBNMS waters (Monterey Bay National Marine Sanctuary).
 The Monterey’s sanctuary is a protected marine area, stretching ~300 ml / 480 km along Central California’s coastline (between San Luis Obispo County and Marin County).

-The incident – acknowledged by the shipowner – was a violation of the cruise company’s own environmental policies, a really bad publicity for this ultra-luxury travel brand.
+The incident – acknowledged by the shipowner – was a violation of the cruise company’s own environmental policies, really bad publicity for this ultra-luxury travel brand.

 You can add more details on reported here accident or submit new / your own Crystal Symphony ship incident ("Cruise Minus" report) via CruiseMapper's contact form.